bodo-ai/Bodo/docs/docs/api_docs/sql/database_catalogs.md

   * find the `Cloud Config uuid` in the workpace details.
   * find the `Cloud Config` that has the same uuid in the `Cloud Configurations` page.
   * find the `Role ARN` in the details of the `Cloud Config`.
 It may look like `BodoPlatformUser-XXXXXXXX` if it was created using `Cloud Formation` or `Access Key`.

 The Bodo clusters that run the queries on the Glue Catalog need to be created with an instance role.
-This instance role needs to have read/write access to the Glue S3 bucket and also appropreate Glue permissions.
+This instance role needs to have read/write access to the Glue S3 bucket and also appropriate Glue permissions.
 The exact set of Glue permissions depend on the queries on the Glue database.
 The following is an example that could work for most of the use cases.

 ```